Polyxenida: Classification

+From this analysis the authors concluded that the currently held taxonomic arrangement, of a family Polyxenidae with 4 subfamilies, may need to be further revised with elevation to family status of the subfamilies Monographinae and Polyxeninae.
+Additional material from a wider range of species is needed for a more definite picture of the internal interrelations of the group.

 Fossil history

 The earliest representatives of Polyxenida are found in Lebanese amber from the Early Cretaceous period.
 The fossil records also include representatives found in Burmese amber, Baltic amber, and the Cretaceous amber of Haute-Provence in France.
 These fossils indicate that the families Polyxenidae and Synxenidae already existed in the Cretaceous period.

 Some authors place the extinct orders Arthropleurida and Eoarthropleurida (each represented by a single genus) within the Penicillata as a sister group to Polyxenida.
 Others consider these extinct orders to be a sister group to Penicillata.
 Still others deem these extinct orders to be a sister group to the subclass Chilognatha instead.